vmg/redcarpet/README.markdown

 What?
 You really want to mix Markdown renderers?
 ------------------------------------------------

-What a terrible idea!
-Markdown is already ill-specified enough; if you create software that is renderer-independent, the results will be completely unreliable!
+Redcarpet used to be a drop-in replacement for Redcloth.
+This is no longer the case since version 2 -- it now has its own API, but retains the old name.
+Yes, that does mean that Redcarpet is not backwards-compatible with the 1.X versions.

 Each renderer has its own API and its own set of extensions: you should choose one (it doesn't have to be Redcarpet, though that would be great!), write your software accordingly, and force your users to install it.
 That's the only way to have reliable and predictable Markdown output on your program.

+Markdown is already ill-specified enough; if you create software that is renderer-independent, the results will be completely unreliable!

 Still, if major forces (let's say, tornadoes or other natural disasters) force you to keep a Markdown-compatibility layer, Redcarpet also supports this: